 Battle of Normandy Museum, Bayeux

 Superb museum, exhibits, documents and photographs from the landings and battles.

 Where Allied paratroopers landed early on D-Day to secure the strategically important bridges crossing the River Orne and Caen Canal. www.normandy1944.com

 One of the best preserved battlefield sites, including gun positions and bunkers.

-Famous tapestry telling the story of William and Harold, plus cathedral and markets on Wednesday and Saturday.
+Famous tapestry telling the story of William and Harold, plus cathedral and markets on Wednesdays and Saturdays.